delira-dev/delira/README.md

 Authors: [Justus Schock, Oliver Rippel, Christoph Haarburger](AUTHORS.rst)

 ## Introduction
-Delira was developed as a deep learning framework for medical images such as CT or MRI.
+Delira was originally developed as a deep learning framework for medical images such as CT or MRI.
 Currently, it works on arbitrary data (based on [NumPy](http://www.numpy.org/)).

 Based on [batchgenerators](https://github.com/MIC-DKFZ/batchgenerators) and [trixi](https://github.com/MIC-DKFZ/trixi) it provides a framework for
 * Dataset loading